 Restorative justice activities are defined as activities designed to improve the socioemotional and behavioral responses of students through the use of more appropriate and less punitive interventions thereby establishing a more supportive and inclusive school culture.
 The student's recess period should be scheduled in a manner that does not interfere with the implementation of a student's Individualized Education Program (IEP).
 School staff may deny recess for a student on the advice of a medical professional, school nurse, or the provisions of a student's IEP and/or 504 Plan.

-A copy of the NJSLS for Comprehensive Health and Physical Education and all related curriculum/course guides and instructional material shall be available for public inspection in each school.
+A copy of the NJSLS and all related curriculum/course guides and instructional material shall be available for public inspection.